JMI-17/printf/README.md

-# First Group Project of the ALX SE Program
+# First Group Project of the ALX SE Program by John and Bisola

 ## #!/bin/bash
 ## # printft